Central Dogma Transformer II: An AI Microscope for Understanding Cellular Regulatory Mechanisms: Discussion

 Several limitations should be noted.
-CDT-II's pseudo-bulk correlation (mean $r = 0.84$) surpasses the inter-experimental reproducibility ceiling ($r \approx 0.79$ between Morris et al. and Gasperini et al. screens\textsuperscript{10,12,14}), suggesting that the remaining per-cell prediction gap ($r = 0.64$) largely reflects irreducible single-cell stochasticity and inter-experimental variability rather than model limitations.
-While in silico knockdown experiments---setting gene expression to zero---yielded weak correlations ($r \approx 0.07$), this reflects the challenge of extrapolating far outside the training distribution rather than a failure to learn regulatory relationships.
-In contrast, gradient-based attribution ($\partial \text{output}_j / \partial \text{input}_i$), which measures local sensitivity within the training distribution, achieved $r = 0.83$ correlation with experimental effect sizes.
-This demonstrates that CDT-II accurately captures regulatory relationships when queried appropriately, and suggests that gradient-based virtual screening---predicting the direction and relative magnitude of perturbation effects---may be more practical than simulating complete knockdowns.
-The 2,361-gene set excludes some known \textit{GFI}1\textit{B} targets (\textit{INSIG}1, \textit{NPM}1, \textit{BNIP}3), and all experiments were conducted in K562 cells from a single dataset.
-Finally, attention weights require careful interpretation\textsuperscript{25,26}; we mitigate this concern through external validation (6.6-fold enrichment) rather than relying on attention as post-hoc explanation, but attention should not be interpreted as causal without experimental follow-up.
-We note that direct comparison with perturbation prediction methods such as GEARS\textsuperscript{6,27} and CPA\textsuperscript{7} is not applicable: those methods aim to predict the effects of \textit{unseen} perturbations without experimental data, whereas CDT-II uses experimental perturbation data to reveal interpretable regulatory structure---fundamentally different objectives requiring different evaluation criteria.
-Similarly, network inference methods such as SCENIC\textsuperscript{28} and CellOracle\textsuperscript{29} reconstruct regulatory networks from observational data; CDT-II complements these by deriving regulatory structure from perturbation responses, grounding network edges in causal experimental data.
+While in silico knockdown yielded weak correlations ($r \approx 0.07$), gradient-based attribution achieved mean $r = 0.82$ across all five held-out genes, demonstrating that CDT-II captures regulatory relationships when queried appropriately within the training distribution.
+The 2,361-gene set excludes some known \textit{GFI1B} targets, and all experiments used K562 cells.
+Attention weights require careful interpretation [28,29]; we mitigate this through external validation rather than relying on attention as post-hoc explanation.
+Direct comparison with perturbation prediction methods such as GEARS [30,31] and CPA [32] is not applicable: those methods predict effects of \textit{unseen} perturbations without experimental data, whereas CDT-II uses experimental data to reveal interpretable regulatory structure.
+Similarly, network inference methods such as SCENIC [33] and CellOracle [34] reconstruct networks from observational data; CDT-II complements these by deriving structure from perturbation responses.

+Together, the \textit{GFI1B} and \textit{TFRC} analyses illustrate complementary uses of the AI microscope.
+Attention analysis of \textit{GFI1B} validates CDT-II's ability to recover known regulatory networks---the 6.6-fold enrichment, ENCODE correspondence, and convergent RNA processing module all confirm that the instrument's ``lenses'' produce biologically faithful images.
+Gradient analysis of \textit{TFRC} then demonstrates translational application: the same instrument, applied to a therapeutic target, generates a genome-wide regulatory map that both aligns with clinical observations and extends beyond them.
+The two analyses use different interrogation methods (attention versus gradients) on different genes, yet converge on the same conclusion: CDT-II has internalized genuine regulatory structure.